Hiking the Puʻu Māʻeliʻeli Trail (Digging Hill Pillbox) on Oʻahu, Hawaiʻi

 Hiking the Puʻu Māʻeliʻeli Trail

-This is the true Puʻu Māʻeliʻeli Trailhead, which will immediately begin climbing uphill upon leaving the highway.
+This is the true Puʻu Māʻeliʻeli Trailhead, which begins on the left-hand side, immediately following the residential community.

 Puʻu Māʻeliʻeli Trailhead